Mgnsoscar/FDTDream/README.md

 We will use a material with data for wavelengths between 400 and 1000 nm, and adjust the simulation to this wavelength range.
 The set_global_wavelength_range() method will automatically adjust the FDTD-region z-span and position along with the positions of the source and monitors.
+The structure grid is automatically created using the **create_structure_grid()** method, and each of the structures are automatically placed on top of the substrate.

 ```python
 # Create a new simulation